Shelf life: Background

+Pharmaceuticals

 The expiration date of pharmaceuticals specifies the date the manufacturer guarantees the full potency and safety of a drug.
 Most medications continue to be effective and safe for a time after the expiration date.
 A rare exception is a case of renal tubular acidosis purportedly caused by expired tetracycline.
 A study conducted by the U.S. Food and Drug Administration covered over 100 drugs, prescription and over-the-counter.
 The study showed that about 90% of them were safe and effective as long as 15 years past their expiration dates.
 Joel Davis, a former FDA expiration-date compliance chief, said that with a handful of exceptions - notably nitroglycerin, insulin and some liquid antibiotics - most expired drugs are probably effective.

 Shelf life is not significantly studied during drug development, and drug manufacturers have economic and liability incentives to specify shorter shelf lives so that consumers are encouraged to discard and repurchase products.
 One major exception is the Shelf Life Extension Program (SLEP) of the U.S. Department of Defense (DoD), which commissioned a major study of drug efficacy from the FDA starting in the mid-1980s.
 One criticism is that the U.S. Food and Drug Administration (FDA) refused to issue guidelines based on SLEP research for normal marketing of pharmaceuticals even though the FDA performed the study.
 The SLEP and FDA signed a memorandum that scientific data could not be shared with the public, public health departments, other government agencies, and drug manufacturers.
 State and local programs are not permitted to participate.
 The failure to share data has caused foreign governments to refuse donations of expired medications.
 One exception occurred during the 2010 Swine Flu Epidemic when the FDA authorized expired Tamiflu based on SLEP Data.
 The SLEP discovered that drugs such as Cipro remained effective nine years after their shelf life, and, as a cost-saving measure, the US military routinely uses a wide range of SLEP tested products past their official shelf life if drugs have been stored properly.

+Packaging factors

 Preservatives and antioxidants may be incorporated into some food and drug products to extend their shelf life.
 Some companies use induction sealing and vacuum/oxygen-barrier pouches to assist in the extension of the shelf life of their products where oxygen causes the loss.